 Wind River and Smiths Aerospace Partner to Extend Wind River Platform Safety Critical ARINC 653

-By working with Smiths Aerospace, Wind River Platform for Safety Critical ARINC 653 with security certification will be used in Boeing’s C-130 Avionics Modernisation Program.
-Under the C-130 Avionics Modernisation Program, Boeing will develop a modern, common cockpit avionics system for the approximately 500 C-130 transport aircraft in Air Force service.
+By working with Smiths Aerospace, Wind River Platform for Safety Critical ARINC 653 with security certification will be used in Boeing's C-130 Avionics Modernization Program.
+Under the C-130 Avionics Modernization Program, Boeing will develop a modern, common cockpit avionics system for the approximately 500 C-130 transport aircraft in Air Force service.

-“Developing technology capable of reaching EAL 7 certification is a significant step forward in secure device software operating system technology,” said Steve Harris, Regional Director, Wind River North West Region.
-“To work with Smiths Aerospace and be used by Boeing on the C-130 AMP program is an honour, and Wind River is proud to be developing safe and secure technologies that will help strengthen our country’s security infrastructure.”
+"Developing technology capable of reaching EAL 7 certification is a significant step forward in secure device software operating system technology," said Dave Fraser, chief marketing officer for Wind River.
+"To work with Smiths Aerospace and be used by Boeing on the C-130 AMP program is an honor, and Wind River is proud to be developing safe and secure technologies that will help strengthen our country's security infrastructure."

 About Wind River Platform for Safety Critical ARINC 653

-Wind River Systems and the Wind River Systems logo are trademarks of Wind River Systems, Inc., and VxWorks is a registered trademark of Wind River Systems, Inc. Third party marks and brands are the property of their respective holders.
+Wind River Systems and the Wind River Systems logo are trademarks of Wind River Systems, Inc., and VxWorks is a registered trademark of Wind River Systems, Inc. All other names mentioned are trademarks, registered trademarks or service marks of their respective companies.